- Preclinical laboratory sciences

 559.278.7096; FAX: 559.278.7741

 Prepharmacy.
 California State University, Fresno provides prepharmacy coursework to prepare a student for admission into a four-year pharmacy program.
 All new and transfer students should indicate an interest in pre-pharmacy on application, admittance, and registration papers.
 Admission to most pharmacy schools now requires a B+ average or better in a minimum of 60 semester units, including one year each of general chemistry, organic chemistry, physics, calculus, biology, and English composition.
 Certain schools may have additional specified requirements.
 Although some students gain admission to pharmacy school after two or three years of undergraduate study, most students are not accepted until they have completed four years of college.
 Students, especially those without a high cumulative grade point average, should plan to graduate with a bachelor's degree before entering a pharmacy program.
 Majors that are most compatible with required classes are in the sciences, particularly biology and chemistry.
 However, as long as the required preprofessional courses are completed, any major is acceptable.
-For further information, see a prepharmacy adviser and consult pharmacy school Web sites (www.aacp.org).
+For further information, see a prepharmacy advisor and consult pharmacy school Web sites (www.aacp.org).

 Dr. Cory Brooks, Chemistry Department